linode/docs/docs/guides/databases/redis/using-redis-hashes/index.md

 ---
-slug: using-redis-hashes
+slug: using-hashes-in-redis-databases
 author:
   name: Linode Community
   email: docs@linode.com
-description: "Learn how to use Redis hashes, maps of fields and values frequently used for storing objects."
+description: "Learn how to use Redis hashes, maps of fields, and values frequently used for storing objects."
-og_description: "Learn how to use Redis hashes, maps of fields and values frequently used for storing objects."
+og_description: "Learn how to use Redis hashes, maps of fields, and values frequently used for storing objects."
-keywords: ['redis hashes example','accessing redis hashes','get redis hashes all key']
+keywords: ['redis hashes example', 'accessing redis hashes', 'get redis hashes all key']
+tags: ['redis server', 'redis']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-12-26
 modified_by:
   name: Nathaniel Stickman
-title: "How to Use Hashes in Redis Databases"
+title: "Using Hashes in Redis Databases"
 h1_title: "How to Use Hashes in Redis Databases"
+enable_h1: true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos